hadashiA/VContainer/README.md

 ```

 Note:
-- `RegisterComponent` simular to `RegisterInstance`.
+- `RegisterComponent` similar to `RegisterInstance`.
 The only difference is that MonoBehaviour registered with `RegisterComponent` will be injected even if not Resolved.

 **Register from scene with `LifetimeScope`**